DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 For memory/performance worriers… The EX-RAIL code is surprisingly small and requires very little PROGMEM or RAM to execute.
-It is only included in the compilation of the CommandStation code if the compiler detects a “myEX-RAIL.h” file.
+It is only included in the compilation of the CommandStation code if the compiler detects a “myAutomation.h” file.
 During execution, an EX-RAIL automation is much (perhaps 2 orders of magnitude) more time efficient than the code required to process incoming requests from an external automation processor.

-@KEBBIN ... the bit about command differences isnt really relevant if EX-RAIL is just animating a few flashing lights... so I've taken it out of this part.

-@KEBBIN I think this sensor stuff needs to go much further down, don't want to confuse people too early.

-|

 The Automation Process
 ******************************************